 This unit forms the corner stone of conducting specialised imaging investigations using sophisticated physical and imaging technology thereby developing your knowledge and clinical skills to apply in professional practice and make a judgment on use of ionising radiation dose when conducting these examinations.
 By developing these skills will provide tools for excellence in patient imaging management.

-I hope you will find this unit informative, useful and fun in incorporating, integrating and applying the knowledge acquired in this unit to the other units such as imaging pathology.
+I hope you will find this unit informative, useful and fun in incorporating, integrating and applying the knowledge acquired in this unit to the other units of the course.

 In order to succeed in this unit, you should plan wisely, read intensively and actively participate throughout the semester.